-PhotoSwipe Setup on a Jekyll Site
+PhotoSwipe on a Jekyll Site

 Requirements

-• Must be responsive
+• Must be responsive and touch-friendly.

-• Multiple galleries per page is a nice-to-have (blogs)
+• Multiple “galleries” per page (blogs).

 Solution